sympy/sympy_gamma/README.rst

 Also don't use any modules that aren't supported by GAE.
 Note that GAE now supports Python 2.7 and that this is what is currently deployed.

+If the App Engine configuration needs to be changed (e.g. to update the NumPy version), change ``app.yaml.template`` and generate again.
+The Travis-CI script uses this to generate and deploy testing/production versions automatically.

 Pulling changes
 ---------------